The Most Expensive Wedding of All Time! – Discover All the Facts and Figures Behind the $664 Million Ambani Wedding Extravaganza

 Depending on the jewellers you go to, it might take up to four weeks to get your ring resized.
 But, if you’re willing to pay a little more, you could get it done in as little as a couple of days.

-12. Get your wedding planning sorted
+12. Get started on your wedding planning

 Photo © Ellen Forster Photography | See their Bridebook profile